Identifying science-based conservation opportunities for Humboldt martens

 Collaborators: Humboldt State University, Oregon State University, UC Davis, and USDA Forest Service Pacific Southwest Research Station

-Supported by: Western Trade Association Member Companies, Green Diamond Resource Company, and Bureau of Land Management
+Supported by: Western Trade Association Member Companies, Green Diamond Company, Bureau of Land Management (Award L21AC10384-00 for $175,000), and US Fish and Wildlife Service (Award F22AC00663 for $148,269).

 Project Summary: This is a multi-faceted telemetry study paired with non-invasive techniques to evaluate critical information gaps for Humboldt martens (Martes caurina humboldtensis).
 No study is available to accurately portray information to inform habitat related management decisions for this state Endangered (California, CDFW 2019) and Federally Threatened (USFWS 2020) population segment.
 Connectivity and dispersal were identified as focal areas of concern.